Auckland (Mangere) Centre

 - A large team of warranted animal welfare Inspectors who cover a 7,980 sq. kms area across the Auckland region.

-Each year we see around 15,000 animals arrive at the centre who have been abandoned or neglected.
+Each year we see thousands of animals arrive at the centre who have been abandoned or neglected.
 During our busiest periods we can have around 500 cats and kittens and up to 200 dogs in our care, including out at foster homes.

 We are extremely lucky to have hundreds of volunteers who devote their free time to helping the Auckland centre create the best life possible for the animals who need us; this ranges from cleaning out dog pens, to fostering sick animals or working in one of our eight op shops across the city.